lauranemarco/lauranemarco.github.io/_posts/2022-03-14-making-classical-signatures-post-quantum.md

 ### Disclaimer

 This post is still **under construction**.
 Furthermore, it is aimed at a general audience.
-If you want to hear about the technical details, go see the associated project [https://lauranemarco.github.io/projects/1_project/].
+If you want to hear about the technical details, go see the associated [project](https://lauranemarco.github.io/projects/1_project/).

 ###  Bitcoins, quantum computers and digital signatures